SierraSupercomputer/SRBURN/README.md

 # SRBURN
-A MATLAB based SRB Burn simulator with thrust and weight calculations
+A MATLAB based SRB Burn simulator with thrust and weight calculations, for evaluating motor core geometry.

 Required Toolboxes: